serverless-guru/sls-jest/README.md

 Testing serverless applications is hard.
 Ideally, you want to test against the real infrastrucutre and avoid mocks. e.g. a real DynamoDB table, real Lambda functions.
 However, the asynchronous nature of serverless makes it difficult to write tests that work and are deterministic.

 This library offers a suite of tools that help solve, or at least mitigate, those issues.
-It is built on top of the famous [jest](https://jestjs.io/docs/getting-started) library and adds useful serverless-related matchers.
+It is built on top of the famous [jest](https://jestjs.io/docs/getting-started) library and adds new serverless-related matchers.

 # Installing sls-jest